sharner/eng-leadership-manual/coaching_notes/first-questions.md

 # Questions for Engineering Leaders

 Good answers to these questions will help an engineering team deliver on its purpose.
+These questions suggest guideliness appropriate for a Series A company in a non-regulated industry.

 ## Team